 My Israeli friend: “ yes but, he tried to kill an Israeli?
 Do you think it is ok to kill Israelis?”

-Between the two monologues, trying to convince my sister that it inhumane, true.
+Between the two monologs, trying to convince my sister that it was inhumane, real.
 But yet, we should think of the moment before.
-What if it was one of our children who were stabbed and the stabber is on the ground?
+What if it was one of our children who was stabbed and the stabber is on the ground?

 I was asking my Israeli friend in response: “ stabbing was not right.
-But killing and lynching was a normal response?
+But killing and lynching were a reasonable response?

 There is this gap where both sides stop seeing or comprehending the other side completely.
 As if it is a complete wired zone.
 No tolerance, no understanding, and a total sense of compassion are completely lost.

-We are definitely standing in the middle of two absolutely opposite media outlets that each feeds its side with all what is possible to make us un-see all but what they dictate us to see.
+We are definitely standing in the middle of two entirely different media outlets that each feeds its side with all what is possible to make us un-see all but what they dictate us to see.

-I am denouncing any act of violence again and again. .
+I am denouncing any act of violence again and again.
 But again and again.
-Where is the rational in any Israeli mind … do they really believe that these people are out their to stab them for the love of blood?
+Where is the rational in any Israeli mind … do they actually believe that these people are out there to stab them for the love of blood?
 They want revenge?
 They enjoy terror?

 Does anyone understand what it means to have a young man or woman who haven’t even turned twenty or yet a child, decide to take a chance of hundred percent knowing he will not survive and ever to have a breath in this life to get to this level?

-In the past we all had those stereotypes of images of how people who commit such acts live and act.
+In the past, we all had those stereotypes of images of how people who commit such acts live and move.
 Today with social media we see it all.

-Bahaa’ Alyan of todays’ attack in the bus was an impressive model of a civil and community activist.
+Bahaa’ Alyan of today’s’ attack on the bus was an impressive model of a local and community activist.
 He was known for launching the longest series of book reading event around the walls of Jerusalem last year.
 His Facebook status is about community leadership and organizing.
 He seemed so full of life.
 He seemed someone who was dreaming of a life of hope.

-I can assure that every single Palestinian has lost his faith in any possible hope from the Palestinian authority, either by believing that they are helpless, and thus they cannot do anything, or because thye believe that thye are in full collaboration with Israel, and their role is nothing but to give a hand to Israeli power.
+I can assure that every single Palestinian has lost his faith in any possible hope from the Palestinian authority, either by believing that they are helpless, and thus they cannot do anything, or because they think that they are in full collaboration with Israel, and their role is nothing but to give a hand to Israeli power.

-Palestinians reach to a level where full despair made them enter a closed tunnel where they know that the end is a crash that is fatal.
+Palestinians reach a level where full despair made them enter a closed tunnel where they know that the end is a crash that is fatal.
 With full realization.
-It could be revenge to the weak disappointing Palestinian authority that failed to meet the minimum of peoples demands, especially in such times when the people are directly targeted and not a single statement is made properly in levels with the situation.
+It could be revenge to the weak, disappointing Palestinian authority that failed to meet the minimum of people’s demands, especially in such times when the people are directly targeted, and not a single statement is made correctly in levels with the situation.

-When the Palestinian sees his friend, his neighbor, or the scenes of lynching the bleeding bodies of youngsters with no remorse and absolute inhumanity and fascist behaviors.
+When the Palestinian sees his friend, his neighbor, or the scenes of lynching the bleeding bodies of youngsters with no remorse and sheer inhumanity and fascist behaviors.
 What does the Israel expect?

-My Israeli friend was telling me yesterday: “ do you think it is fair that I will be walking with my infant in the old city and get stabbed?” suddenly for her everything Arab became a red zone and dangerous, even though she lives in abu gosh an Arab town, that she insists they are an exception.
-They are what stand for the good Arabs in Hillel Cohen’s book “the Good Arabs”.
-For her the fear of every Arab became the norm.
-At that instant I could but see the norm of my very own life.
-She wouldn’t even understand what it means to be a mother in my situation, like all those mothers who have just lost their children thinking that they went to school or colleges, living with an eternal mourning on a child who was just names a martyr for an act that no one really knows if it happened or not, and in any norm, should it have cost him his life?
+My Israeli friend was telling me yesterday: “ do you think it is fair that I will be walking with my infant in the old city and get stabbed?” suddenly for her everything Arab became a red zone and dangerous, even though she lives in Abu Gosh an Arab town, that she insists they are an exception.
+They are what stand for the real Arabs in Hillel Cohen’s book “the Good Arabs.”
+For her, the fear of every Arab became the norm.
+At that instant, I could but see the pattern of my very own life.
+She wouldn’t even understand what it means to be a mother in my situation, like all those parents who have just lost their children thinking that they went to school or colleges, living with an eternal mourning on a child who was just named a martyr for an act that no one really knows if it happened or not, and in any norm, should it have cost him his life?
 She doesn’t realize that the moment my daughters leave the door of my home, I leave them with a chance of the absolute hideous fate of a Palestinian living under Israeli occupation.
 She doesn’t understand that if my daughter for any reason made a wrong move and stopped by an Israeli could be the next Palestinian “terrorist” in her eyes.

 And yet, their fear is what should count not ours.

-Israelis don’t get it that our emotions to loss is not differnet than theirs.
+Israelis don’t get it that our emotions to loss are not different than theirs.
 That no mother wishes to lose her son.
 That with despair life becomes equivalent to death.

-My Israeli friend was saying: “ Palestinian mothers should teach their children to have morals and not stab”.
+My Israeli friend was saying: “ Palestinian mothers should teach their children to have morals and not stab.”
 Well.
-My Israeli friend is a nice woman who lives with Arabs who don’t teach tier children to stab.
+My Israeli friend is a lovely woman who lives with Arabs who don’t teach tier children to stab.